SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/Games/Games.md

  	onConflictUseIncoming;
  	load
 ```

-You will just need to execute `MygSokoban open`.
+You will just need to execute `MygSokoban open` to get a little Sokoban game.

 ### Bloc

-Bloc is a new graphical library that will be part of Pharo in the future.
+Bloc is a new graphical library that will be part of Pharo.
-If you see the name Toplo, Toplo is new widgets library built on top of Bloc.
+If you see the name Toplo, Toplo is a new widget library built on top of Bloc.
 It is still under heavy development.

 You can find some slides:
 - https://www.slideshare.net/esug/bloc-for-pharo-current-state-and-future-perspective